Income Tax Notices

 4. Issuance of commissions.

-Section 131(1A) of the Income Tax Act
+What is Section 131(1A) of the Income Tax Act?

-Section 131(1A) helps give the officers more power; there are certain situations that need the Income Tax officers to have little more authority and power.
+Section 131(1A) helps give the officers more power; there are certain situations that need the Income Tax officers to have a little more authority and power.
 Below are the situations which make use of Section 131(1A) and allow the Income Tax officers to have notices issued –

 1. The income tax office can issue a notice before he goes ahead with taking any action under clauses (i) to (v) of Section 132;